9 Best Castles To Visit In Scotland For Families

 Best Castles To Visit In Scotland

 There are over 1,500 castles in Scotland, from royal homes and military establishments to barely recognisable ruins.
-Each has its own story and is worthy of a place on a Scotland Bucket List.
-Whichever you visit, you’ll find history and intrigue aplenty!
+Each has its own story and is worthy of a place on a Scotland bucket list tour.
+Whichever you visit, there will be plenty of Scottish history to enjoy!

 You can even sleep like the kings and queens of old by booking a stay in some Scottish castles.

 If you have time, all of Scotland’s castles are worth visiting, even the smallest, Hermit Castle in Achmelvich.
-Here are our top recommendations for castles to add to your Scotland itinerary.
+Here are our top recommendations for family-friendly castles to add to your Scotland itinerary with kids.

 Edinburgh Castle | Lothian

-Edinburgh Castle is Located in the heart of Edinburgh, Scotland’s capital city.
-Perched prominently atop an extinct volcanic rock, its location symbolises Scotland’s power and resilience over the centuries.
+Edinburgh Castle is in the heart of Scotland’s capital city.
+The Castle sits atop an extinct volcanic rock offering panoramic views.

-This iconic stronghold, steeped in history, offers panoramic views of the city below.
-Scotland’s most famous landmark is also the country’s most visited castle; we have certainly enjoyed a few fair visits as a family!
+This iconic castle is Scotland’s most famous landmark and the country’s most visited castle; we have enjoyed a few family visits!

 Exploring its ancient dungeons, royal chambers, and the vault where the crown jewels are located will keep you and your family engaged for hours.
-Don’t miss the daily firing of the One O’clock Gun (not on Sundays) – a tradition dating back to 1861 that never fails to thrill children of all ages.
+Don’t miss the daily firing of the One O’clock Gun (not on Sundays) – a tradition dating back to 1861 that never fails to ignite joy in children.

 Festivals such as the Edinburgh tattoo and the capital’s Hogmanay celebrations take centre stage within the castle.

-A visit to Edinburgh Castle is an excellent way for the whole family to experience some Scottish history and enjoy impressive views over the city before taking a walk down the Royal Mile and exploring beyond.
+A visit to Edinburgh Castle is an excellent way for the whole family to experience some Scottish history before walking down the Royal Mile and exploring beyond.

 Stirling Castle | Stirlingshire

-Stirling Castle is located on a cliff overlooking the historic city of Stirling.
+Stirling Castle is located on a cliff in the historic city of Stirling.
 This grand Renaissance palace was once the favoured residence of Scottish monarchs, including Mary, Queen of Scots.

-Step into history as you wander through its lavishly decorated Great Hall, Chapel Royal, and Royal Apartments.
-Take a guided tour to learn more about the castle’s history and the life of its residents.
+The lavishly decorated Great Hall, Chapel Royal, and Royal Apartments will take you back through history.
+We enjoyed a family-friendly guided tour, where we learnt more about the castle’s history and the life of its residents.

-The live performances brought the castle’s vibrant past to life, making it a memorable experience for our family.
+The live performances and interactive exhibits brought the castle’s vibrant past to life, making it a memorable experience for our family.
 Our kids particularly enjoyed franking a keepsake coin with one of the historical actors.

 Eilean Donan Castle | Highlands

-As you cross the stone bridge, you become immersed in the castle’s romantic atmosphere.
-We loved exploring its medieval towers, ramparts, and courtyards while our kids reenacted tales of knights and noble clans that once roamed the halls.
+We loved exploring its medieval towers, ramparts, and courtyards while our kids reenacted tales of knights and noble clans that once roamed the castle.

 Dunnottar Castle | Aberdeenshire

-Perched on an isolated cliff, overlooking the fierce North Sea, Dunnottar Castle is one of the best castles in Aberdeenshire.
+Dunnottar Castle is one of the best castles in Aberdeenshire.
+It sits alone on cliffs overlooking the North Sea.

-Accessible via a narrow coastal path, the ruin offers families breathtaking views and a real sense of adventure.
-Explore Dunnottar Castle’s rugged fortifications and hidden chambers as you uncover centuries of history and intrigue.
-Find the Scottish Crown Jewels’ hiding place, used in the 17th century to keep them safe from Oliver Cromwell.
+Accessible via a coastal path, the ruin offers families stunning views and a sense of adventure.
+Dunnottar Castle has centuries of history and hidden chambers to explore.
+In the 17th century, the Castle was used as a hiding place for the Scottish Crown Jewels’ to keep them safe from Oliver Cromwell.

 Urquhart Castle | Scottish Highlands

-Urquhart Castle is situated on the shores of Scotland’s famous Loch Ness, home to the legendary monster Nessie.
+Urquhart Castle is situated on the shores of Scotland’s famous Loch Ness, home to the legendary Loch Ness Monster.

-You can take a boat tour from the castle onto the loch, where you will get a unique perspective, and perhaps, if you’re lucky (or not!), you might spot the monster.
+You can take a boat tour from the castle onto the Loch for a unique perspective, and perhaps, if you’re lucky, you might spot Nessie!

 Glamis Castle | Angus

-This is our family’s most visited castle in Scotland.
-Glamis Castle brings Macbeth to life with its historical connection to William Shakespeare.
+This is our family’s most visited castle in Scotland because it is our closest.
+Glamis Castle brings Macbeth to life with its connection to William Shakespeare.
+Kids love the trail through the pinetum where the three witches reside.

-Set in Glamis, the gateway for hiking the Angus Glens and the Cairngorm National Park, this fairytale-like castle boasts majestic turrets, secret chambers, and manicured gardens, perfect for a family day out.
+Set in Glamis, the gateway for hiking the Angus Glens and the Cairngorm National Park, this fairytale castle has secret rooms and manicured grounds, perfect for a family day out.

 St Andrews Castle | Fife

-This imposing fortress overlooks the North Sea, offering stunning views and a glimpse into medieval life.
-Built in the 13th century, it is worth exploring its underground tunnels, hearing tales of siege and conquest, and remembering to visit the infamous bottle dungeon!
+This fortress overlooks the North Sea, offering stunning views and a glimpse into medieval life.
+Kids love exploring its underground tunnels, hearing tales of siege and conquest, and visiting the infamous bottle dungeon!

 After leaving the castle grounds, head to the surrounding beach to get another perspective of how the castle was attacked from below.